Phone

 Technology and Software Development

-Funding new software platforms, AI applications, or cybersecurity tools.
+Developing new platforms, AI tools, automation, or cybersecurity systems.

 Manufacturing and Industrial R&D